justquazi/DetailingBusinessTracker/README.md

 # DetailingBusinessTracker
-a small project I made using python and SQlite3 to track my small detailing business
+a small project I made using python and SQlite3 to track my small detailing business (Thanks ChatGPT for writing this README as its 4:30 AM and i want to sleep.)

 # 🧼 Detailing Business Tracker